kushidesign/kushi/README.md

 Kushi aims to provide the same benefits as Tachyons/Tailwind (styling expressed as a list of tokens co-located at the element level) while minimizing some of the common downsides (learning and using a whole new abstraction layer on top of standard css).

-You can provide style rules as tokenized keywords.<br>
 Keywords containing `--` represent a css prop and value pair (split on `--`).